Development and Finance Symposium

 Ronald J. Schiller, founding partner of the Aspen Leadership Group and the Chief Development Officer Career Network, is a nationally recognized advisor to presidents, board members and other leaders in social profit organizations.
 Since 2011, he has focused his attention on executive search and strategic consulting, bringing his broad perspective together with a large and trusted network of social profit leaders built over his career, to the service of clients.
 He serves on the faculty of the annual CASE conference, and serves as co-chair of CASE’s Winter Institute for Chief Development Officers.
 Mr. Schiller is a member of the Cornell University Council, the Cornell University Trustees Glee Club Advisory Council, and the boards of directors of The Buddy Program, the American Friends of Covent Garden and the Salt Bay Chamberfest.
 He has served on the boards of Chicago’s Harris Theater for Music and Dance, the University of North Carolina School of the Arts, the Cayuga Chamber Orchestra and the Mendelssohn Choir of Pittsburgh.

-John Zietlow, professor of finance, Malone University, is the co-author of "Financial Management for Nonprofit Organizations" and "Cash & Investment Management for Nonprofit Organizations."
+John Zietlow, Professor of Business Administration, Southwest Baptist University, Bolivar, MO, is the co-author of "Financial Management for Nonprofit Organizations" and "Cash & Investment Management for Nonprofit Organizations."
 He has been serving, researching, training, consulting and writing in the nonprofit field for more than 25 years, with a focus on faith-based organizations.
 His most recent research includes the development of a nonprofit financial health index and bench-marking organizations’ financial health with that index.
-He is currently professor of finance at Malone University in Canton, Ohio and also teaches graduate nonprofit financial management as associate faculty at Indiana University-Purdue University at Indianapolis (IUPUI).
+He is also teaches graduate nonprofit financial management as associate faculty at Indiana University-Purdue University at Indianapolis (IUPUI) and Indiana University-Bloomington.
 Dr. Zietlow is certified as Certified Treasury Professional through the Association for Financial Professionals.

 Emmett D. Carson, Ph.D., CEO and president of Silicon Valley Community Foundation, is an international thought leader in the field of philanthropy.
 As founding CEO of Silicon Valley Community Foundation in 2006, he led the unprecedented merger of two of the largest community foundations in the world.
 Today, SVCF has over $4.7 billion under management, and Dr. Carson oversees the community foundation’s work with donors and corporations, whose generous giving has made SVCF both the largest grantmaker to Bay Area nonprofit organizations and the largest international grantmaker among community foundations in the U.S.